Mssjim/discord-server-mirror/README.md

 You can edit the settings.json file with your personal preferences.
 > **`readChannel`, `writeChannel` and `tokens` are required, all other flags are optional.**

 `readChannel` - The channel id where you read messages from.
+> You can also pass an array of channel ids to read messages from multiple channels

 `writeChannel` - The channel id where you write messages to.
+> You can also pass an array of channel ids to write messages to multiple channels

 `twoSided` - If true, messages will be mirrored between the two channels.
 If false, only messages from the read channel will be mirrored.